KushagraSinha2002/Resourceium/CONTRIBUTING.md

 they need to be pushed to their remotes using the subtree strategy since Heroku does not support deployment from monorepos.

+**NOTE**: You will need to change the remote URLs since only our team (BitLegion) has push permissions to these remotes.

 ### For the frontend

 ```bash